San Diego Nursing Home Wrongful Death Lawyers

 - Failure to prevent falls

-- Resident on resident violence
+- Resident-on-resident violence

 - Poor infection control